Button batteries: Birth to 11 months

 Children under six years and babies are most at risk, because they are inquisitive and love to take things apart and put things in their mouths.
 Here is a summary of some of the ways you can reduce the risk of a button battery injury.

-If you think your child has ingested a battery, go to the nearest hospital emergency room and get medical treatment straight away.
+If you think your child has swallowed a battery, go to the nearest hospital emergency room and get medical treatment straight away.

 Time is critical, so children suspected of swallowing a battery must get to an emergency department immediately.